robertsweetman/PS-MessagePassing/README.md

 Some questions I had or things I didn't comprehend till much later...

-* Where's did the value of 'x' item gone after I changed it? (the WTF result)
+* Where did the value of 'x' variable go after I changed the code? (the WTF?! result)
 * How are functions from one script accessible elsewhere?
 * What's the difference between a script and a bunch of functions
 * Advanced functions?
 Why?
 What's all this Param nonsense